mgratzer/obfuskit/README.md

 ### The output type name

-The default generated type name in the target language is `ObfusKit``.
-Customize this name with the `-t` option.
-Which will generate the Swift type `Secrets` instead of `ObfusKit`.
+The default generated type name in the target language is `ObfusKit`.
+Customize this name with the `-t` option to generate the Swift type `Secrets` instead of `ObfusKit`.

 ```swift
 import Foundation